-'''

--- This is a box comment --

--- with two text lines. --
+-- This is a box comment ---- with two text lines. --

-'''

 -gnatyC

 Check comments, single space.

-This is identical to c except that only one space is required following the -- of a comment instead of two.
+This is identical to $c$ except that only one space is required following the of

+a comment instead of two.

 -gnatyd

 Check no DOS line terminators present.

 All lines must be terminated by a single ASCII.LF character (in particular the DOS line terminator sequence CR/LF is not allowed).

+-gnatyD

+Check declared identifiers in mixed case.

+Declared identifiers must be in mixed case, as in This_Is_An_Identifier.
+Use -gnatyr in addition to ensure that references match declarations.

 -gnatye

 Check end/exit labels.

 Optional labels on end statements ending subprograms and on exit statements exiting named loops, are required to be present.

 -gnatyf

 No form feeds or vertical tabs.

 Neither form feeds nor vertical tab characters are permitted in the source text.

 -gnatyg

-$GNAT\ style\ mode.$
+GNAT style mode.

 The set of style check switches is set to match that used by the GNAT sources.
 This may be useful when developing code that is eventually intended to be incorporated into GNAT.
-Currently this is equivalent to -gnatwydISux) but additional style switches may be added to this set in the future without advance notice.
+Currently this is equivalent to -gnatyydISux) but additional style switches may be added to this set in the future without advance notice.

 -gnatyh

 No horizontal tabs.

 Horizontal tab characters are not permitted in the source text.
 Together with the b (no blanks at end of line) check, this enforces a canonical form for the use of blanks to separate source tokens.

 -gnatyi

 Check if-then layout.

 The keyword then must appear either on the same line as corresponding if, or on a line on its own, lined up under the if.

 -gnatyI

 check mode IN keywords.

 Mode in (the default mode) is not allowed to be given explicitly. in out is fine, but not in on its own.